 Japan–China/Guam/Hong Kong/Philippines/Taiwan | 23,000 | 45,000 | 60,000 |

-Business class award space is much easier to find and can be an even better deal, with awards costing just 90,000–95,000 miles round-trip between the U.S. and Japan.
+Business-class award space is much easier to find and can be an even better deal, with awards costing just 105,000–120,000 miles round-trip between the U.S. and Japan — or 75,000 if you fly to/from Hawaii.

-Note that you can book one-way awards on ANA for half the round-trip price.
+You can book one-way awards on ANA using Virgin points for half the round-trip price.
 That's useful if you only find availability one way or want to use another mileage program to fly the other direction.

 Finding ANA first class award availability can be especially challenging, as the carrier doesn't open much award space — particularly in the first class cabin.

-To be alerted when this award availability opens up, consider signing up for an award alert service such as Thrifty Traveler Premium+ or Spencer Howard's Straight to the Points award alerts.
-If you know how to use it, you can set up alerts to find availability yourself using ExpertFlyer.
+To be alerted when this award availability opens up, consider signing up for an award alert service such as Thrifty Traveler Premium+ or checking out Seats.aero (which has a dedicated ANA first class finder tool).
+If you know how to use it, you can set up alerts to find availability yourself using ExpertFlyer should the service ever regain access to Star Alliance partners.

 I prefer searching for ANA awards on United's site.
-It's easy; you can filter to “nonstop only,” and partner space available to United should be bookable by Virgin Atlantic.
+It's easy; you can filter to “nonstop only,” and partner award space available to United should be bookable with Virgin Atlantic.

-Once you settle on your preferred flights, call Virgin Atlantic (see final section below).
-Provide your flight dates and numbers to the agent, and they will confirm that award seats are available.
+Once you settle on your preferred flights, call Virgin Atlantic (see the “When and How To Book” section below).
+Provide the agent with your flight dates and numbers, and they will confirm that award seats are available.
 Then, you can complete your booking by paying the required cash and miles.

 Let's compare some award rates to give you an idea of just how good of a deal Virgin Atlantic Flying Club's award chart is.

-If you find award availability — and book at least three weeks in advance — you can book ANA first class between the U.S. and Japan for 121,000 United Mileage Plan miles one-way:
+If you find award availability, you can book ANA first class between the U.S. and Japan for 220,000–242,000 United Mileage Plan miles each way.
+United recently devalued international partner first class awards, which makes the rate you'll pay through Virgin Atlantic Flying Club look even more appealing.

-However, you'd pay just 85,000 Virgin points one-way for this same award.
+But remember, you'd pay no more than 85,000 Virgin points one-way for this same award.
 Even after the recent devaluation, that's still the cheapest mileage rate by far.

 The discount is even bigger in business class.
-For example, United charges 92,000 miles one-way in business from Chicago to Tokyo when booked close to departure.
+For example, United charges 110,000 miles one-way in business from Washington, D.C. to Tokyo.
+As a point of comparison, Aeroplan would charge 75,000 points.

-Booking through Virgin Atlantic is nearly a 50% discount, costing just 47,500 Virgin points each way.
+Booking through Virgin Atlantic provides almost a 50% discount to the United sticker price, costing just 60,000 Virgin points each way.

-You'll pay just 45,000 miles for a one-way business class ticket between the West Coast and Tokyo.
-During a 30% transfer bonus, you could snag a seat for just 35k points!
+You'll pay just 52,500 miles for a one-way business class ticket between the West Coast and Tokyo.
+And when a transfer bonus comes around, you could pay even less.

 Comparing Virgin Atlantic Flying Club to ANA Mileage Club

 Booking with ANA has other advantages.
-They open their award calendar 355 days in advance, so you can snag a seat ahead of other travelers.
-Virgin Atlantic's Flying Club only allows you to book 330 days out.
+The program opens its award calendar 355 days in advance, so you can snag a seat ahead of other travelers.
+Virgin Atlantic's Flying Club only allows you to book 331 days out.

 For more information, check out Virgin Atlantic's ANA partner award page.

-Virgin Atlantic Flying Club is a perennially good option for a number of flights on Hawaiian Airlines.
-Award rates are at least as good as the lowest-level Hawaiian Airlines Saver awards.
-Business class awards for flights to Asia, Australia, New Zealand, and South Pacific destinations are equal to what you'd pay with HawaiianMiles.
+Virgin Atlantic Flying Club is a perennially good option for a number of Hawaiian Airlines flights.
+Award rates are at least as good as the lowest-level Hawaiian Airlines saver awards.
+Business-class awards for flights to Asia, Australia, New Zealand, and South Pacific destinations are equal to what you'd pay with HawaiianMiles.
+As with other partners, the prices below are for round-trip fares.

 Route | Economy Class Mileage Requirement | First / Business Class Mileage Requirement |